awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-initialize.md

 ## Initializing Amazon EBS volumes on Windows<a name="ebs-initialize-windows"></a>

 New EBS volumes receive their maximum performance the moment that they are available and do not require initialization \(formerly known as pre\-warming\)\.
-For volumes that have been restored from snapshots, use dd or fio for Windows to read from all of the blocks on a volume\.
+For volumes that have been created from snapshots, use dd or fio for Windows to read from all of the blocks on a volume\.
 All existing data on the volume will be preserved\.

 Before using either tool, gather information about the disks on your system as follows: